maarten-pennings/SevenSegment-over-Serial/firmware/readme.md

 Notes:
  - The ATmega168 has 3 timers: timer0, timer1 and timer2.
- - All timers depend on the system clock, normally that is 16MHz, but there is a pre-scaler.
+ - All timers depend on the system clock, normally that is 16MHz, but there is a pre-scaler between the system clock and the timer.
  - Timer0 is an 8bit timer; in Arduino it is used for e.g. `delay()` and `millis()`.
  - Timer1 is a 16bit timer; in Arduino it seems to be used for the Servo library.
  - Timer2 is an 8bit timer; in Arduino it seems to be used for `tone()`.
 PoC2 uses this one.